tanvi-v/exadata-ansible/to_do.md

 - Code Organization / calling items individually

 Code organization
+- Dataguard
-- How should dataguard set-up work?
-Should remote peering be included with OG networking set-up or with enabling dataguard?
+    - Should remote peering be included with OG networking set-up or with enabling dataguard?
+    - Which steps will be required when doing Exadata instead of a VM database?
 - Do we want to further split up the DB role based on creation vs. operation?
 - Where should error handling occur?
 Since task files might be run individually? or should they be in main.yml to make sure code is not repeated? --> look at flow.
 Will the task file ever be run individually?
 If not, then no need for error handling there.
     - But might not need any error handling if ansible tower will automatically catch errors